 We know that makers REALLY love Catan, so fire up your printer and prepare yourself: We’ve compiled a list of the best Catan models out there.
 And the best part is you don’t have to pay for the design files: They’re all free.

 Now if you’re a fan but find these models to be too much of a commitment, don’t fret!
-Try Craftcloud by All3DP!
+Try Craftcloud!
 You can have the parts professionally printed and save all of your effort for establishing hegemony over Catan.

 Let’s jump in!